Cheryl Miller: Broadcast career

 Cheryl Miller served as a sideline reporter for the NBA on TNTs Thursday night doubleheader coverage for TNT Sports.
 She also made appearances on NBA TV during the 2008-09 NBA season as a reporter and analyst.
 Miller joined Turner Sports in September 1995 as an analyst and reporter for the NBA on TBS and TNT.
 She made occasional appearances as a studio analyst for NBA games.
 In November 1996, became the first female analyst to call a nationally televised NBA game.
 She also served as the sideline reporter in 2K Sports' NBA 2K Series.
 She left the company after her contract expired in 2013.

 Miller worked as a basketball commentator at the 1994 Goodwill Games.
 Miller worked as a basketball reporter and called weightlifting for the 2001 Goodwill Games.
 Miller served as women's basketball analyst and men's basketball reporter for NBC's coverage of the 1996 Atlanta Olympics.

 Before joining Turner Sports, Miller also worked for ABC Sports/ESPN from 1987 to 1993, where she served as a reporter for ABC's Wide World of Sports and a commentator for the network's college basketball telecasts.
 She served as a field reporter for the 1987 Little League World Series and served as a correspondent for the 1988 Calgary Olympics.

+Miller currently works as a studio analyst for NBC Sports' WNBA coverage alongside Maria Taylor and Sue Bird.